 Additional information, for instance for ports with a complex layout, or complicated traffic situation, which can be displayed through the use of auxiliary signals exhibited together with the main ones, the comprehension of which would need the use of nautical documents.

-‘s’ [3]
+Remark: Port traffic, lock and movable bridge signals are classified as ‘marine signal stations’ by IHO chart specification [3].

 It may be that in some port only one or two of the main messages and signals will suffice, for example «Vessels shall not proceed », «Vessels may proceed, two way traffic » There may also be cases where the only message needed is «serious emergency ».